 What is a Dermatofibroma?

-A harmless old wives tale says that the lesion occurs a reaction to trauma such as an insect bite or inflamed hair follicle.
-In truth, the cause is not known.
+The story goes that DF is a longstanding reaction to an insect bite.
+The cause of Dermatofibroma is in face unknown.
 The pathology is that of a benign growth consisting of fibrous tissue which is similar tissue to that that found after an inflammatory reaction.

 Dermatofibroma is usually solitary.
-More than 15 dermatofibromas is called “eruptive dermatofibroma” and occurs in under 1% of cases.
-Causes of the eruptive type include immune-mediated diseases.
+More than 15 dermatofibromas is described as ‘eruptive dermatofibroma’ and occurs in under 1% of cases.
+Causes of eruptive DF include immune-mediated diseases.

 What does a Dermatofibroma look like?

-The lesion projects upwards from the skin surface.
+The lesion projects upwards from the skin surface in the shape of a dome.
 The colours of dermatofibroma vary.
-The classical dermatofibroma has a pink or flesh coloured centre with a pale brown surround.
+The classical DF has a pink or flesh-coloured centre with a pale brown periphery.
 Other colours are orange, yellow, red, or sometimes even purple, blue, or black.
-There may be different colours in the same lesion.
 The size ranges from 3 to 10mm.